Kyky26/Python-Discovery-Piscine/README.md

-There are a total of 46 exercises for this discovery piscine.
+There are a total of 46 exercises for this Python Discovery Piscine.

 Total: 46